lunartechfreek/pawfect-pups/TESTING.md

 #### Classes Page

-The only issues on the classes page were the common issue i found due to incorrectly numbering heading elements and were fixed using the above explanation.
+The only issues on the classes page were the common issue I found due to incorrectly numbering heading elements and were fixed using the above explanation.

 ![Classes Page Validation](docs/readme-files/w3c-classes.png)